openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 Group name: `doors`

 State representing if Door or other roofs, hoods or flaps are open.
-States and Controls are depending on your vehicle capabilites.
+States and Controls are depending on your vehicle capabilities.

 | Channel             | Type                 |  Description                 | Read | Write |
 |---------------------|----------------------|------------------------------|------|-------|